Paper-Dragon/warp-tproxy-for-docker/README.md

 # Warpod

-A containerized [WARP](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp) client with [gost](https://github.com/go-gost/gost) proxy. (ubuntu:22.04 + warp-svc + gost) for use Zero Trust and private network inside container project and k8s.
+A containerized [WARP](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp) client proxy. (ubuntu:22.04 + warp-svc) for use Zero Trust and private network inside container project and k8s.

 Working with `free` or `warp+` and `zero Trust` network.